 - Group 5: Mathematics

 - Group 6: The Arts

-The information included here is only one of a raft of resources parents and students may find useful.
+The information included here is just one source of information.
 Boys are encouraged to ask teachers of IB Diploma subjects about their courses, and to consult with students currently studying the IB Diploma about their experiences.

-If you wish to understand more about the IB Diploma itself, have any queries about matters in this Course Selection website, or about the transition from Year 10 to Year 11 courses, please contact IB Diploma Coordinator or Dean of Teaching & Learning.
+If you wish to understand more about the IB Diploma itself, have any queries about matters in this Course Selection website, or about the transition from Year 10 to Year 11 courses, please contact the IB Diploma Coordinator or Deputy Head of Senior School – Teaching & Learning.